hongzhonglu/vivarium/doc/getting_started.rst

     $ python vivarium_work/vivarium/vivarium/processes/degradation.py
     ...

+.. note:: If you get errors from Python about being unable to find
+    ``vivarium``, make sure you've set your PYTHONPATH correctly.
+See :ref:`pythonpath` for details.

 Don't worry about the output--it's only useful for developers.
 You will see that a new folder has been created at ``vivarium_work/vivarium/vivarium/out/tests``.
 This is where we store